sikopet/blog/posts/linux-big-picture.md

      opening, reading and writing files; creating a new process
  * the kernel's API
  * interactions between a process and the kernel
+ * to execute a system call the kernel must temporarily switch to kernel mode, verify syscall's arguments and transfer data between user and kernel memory
 * all user processes (except for init) start as a result of `fork()` usually followed by `exec()`, ex.: